wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Publication List
 -----
+Wonseok Choi, Jooyoung Lee, and Yeongmin Lee, “Building PRFs from TPRPs: Beyond the Block and the Tweak Length Bounds”, *ToSC 2024(1) / FSE 2024*.

 Yu Long Chen, Wonseok Choi, and Changmin Lee, “Improved Multi-User Security Using the Squared-Ratio Method”, **CRYPTO 2023**.

 Wonseok Choi, Hwigyeom Kim, Jooyoung Lee, and Yeongmin Lee, “Multi-User Security of the Sum of Truncated Random Permutations”, **ASIACRYPT 2022**.